What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 6. Pericardial branches innervate the pericardium.

-Branches of wandering trunks (abdominal part).
+Branches of the vagus trunks (ventral part).

 1) anterior gastric branches start from the anterior trunk and form the anterior gastric plexus on the anterior surface of the stomach;